aaditya-anil/my-travel-journal/README.md

 1. Open the data file where the destinations are stored.
 2. Add a new object with the same structure as the existing entries.

----

-Feel free to replace `"./screenshot.png"` with the actual path to your screenshot image file to display it in the README.
-Let me know if you'd like any more details added!